 Can I donate cartilage for my child’s microtia surgery?

 Parents often donate kidneys and other organs to their children, so why not cartilage?
-The simple answer is that if you donated cartilage for your child, he or she would have to take immunosuppressant medications the rest of their life, which increases their risks for life threatening infections.
-The risks of the immunosuppressants are acceptable when your child has a life threatening condition such as renal failure but when your child only has microtia, other safer options are typically recommended.
+The simple answer is that if you donated cartilage for your child, your child would have to take immunosuppressant medications the rest of his or her life.
+This increases your child's risk for life-threatening infections.
+The risks of the immunosuppressants are acceptable when your child has a life-threatening condition such as renal failure.
+However, when your child has microtia alone, other safer options are typically recommended.
 Each patient has extra cartilage that can be borrowed from one area of their body and transferred to another area.
-The most common sites include the anterior rib cage just below the sternum and the other ear.
+The most common sites include the anterior rib cage, just below the sternum, and the other ear.

 Type I Microtia: A slightly small ear with identifiable structures and a small but present external ear canal.